Instability of Turing patterns in reaction-diffusion-ODE systems: Model examples

 All continuous positive solutions of such boundary value problem in one dimensional case have been constructed in our recent paper \cite[Sec.~5]{MKS12}.
-A construction of discontinuous stationary solutions to the reaction-diffusion-ODE problem for \eqref{eq1s}-\eqref{eq2s} can be also found in \cite[Thm.~2.9]{MKS12}.
+A construction of discontinuous stationary solutions of the reaction-diffusion-ODE problem for \eqref{eq1s}-\eqref{eq2s} can be also found in \cite[Thm.~2.9]{MKS12}.

-Our instability results, formulated in Section \ref{sec2}, implicate that all stationary solutions (constant, regular as well as discontinuous) of the reaction-diffusion-ODE problem for equations \eqref{eq1s}-\eqref{eq2s} are unstable under heterogeneous perturbations.
-For the proof, it suffices to notice that the autocatalysis assumption \eqref{as:auto} holds true because, for $U=(B+k)/V$, the function $f_u\big(U(x),V(x)\big)$ is independent of $x$ and satisfies
+Instability results in Theorems \ref{thm:non-const} and \ref{cor3} imply that {\it all stationary solutions} (constant, regular as well as discontinuous) of the reaction-diffusion-ODE problem \eqref{eq1s}-\eqref{eq2s} are unstable under heterogeneous perturbations.
+For the proof, it suffices to notice that the autocatalysis assumptions \eqref{as:auto} and \eqref{auto:weak} are satisfied, since, for $U=(B+k)/V$, the function $f_u\big(U(x),V(x)\big)$ is independent of $x$ and satisfies

-This is the case of nonlinearities to which one can apply Corollary \ref{thm:non-const}, because the compensation assumption \eqref{as:comp} at a positive solution $(U,V)$ is also valid due to the following calculation $ f_v (U, V) \cdot g_u (U, V) = -2 U^3 V < 0 $ for all positive stationary solutions.